Frequently Asked Questions

 Because Flint Creek Wildlife is funded through donations, we cannot afford administrative help and do not have resources dedicated strictly to admitting new patients.
 As a result and in order to provide the best possible level of care to every animal we admit, we schedule appointments around our existing patients' feeding and medication schedules.
 Many of our patients require feeding and medicating on rigid around-the-clock schedules and failure to adhere to these schedules could negatively impact their survival.
 If we allowed the public to bring in new patients any time they wished, then existing care schedules would be interrupted and the quality of animal care would deteriorate.

 We know that you are anxious to get help for the injured or orphaned animal you found.
-When you call us for an appointment, we ask you questions in order to assess the condition of the animal.
+When you text or call us for an appointment, we ask you questions in order to assess the condition of the animal.
 If we determine that the animal you found is truly an emergency and that waiting for the next available appointment will jeopardize its survival, then we will make every effort to get that animal in right away.
 Most animals, however, can wait for the next available appointment provided that you follow the short-term care instructions that we give you when you call us.
 Appointments are usually made for the same day or the following morning, depending on what time of day you call.

 We appreciate if you make a donation when you bring us an animal for care.
-The amount you donate is really up to you and based on what you can afford but please make at least a $50 donation if you are able.
+The amount you donate is really up to you and based on what you can afford, but please make at least a $50 donation if you are able.
 We do require a minimum $50 donation if your dog or cat was the primary cause of the animal's injury since we feel that we shouldn't be burdened with medical and other costs caused directly by your pet.

-Please give generously and remember that our costs include more than just the costs of medical care, food and housing for the duration of the animal's stay.
+Please give generously and remember that our costs include more than just the costs of medical care, food, and housing for the duration of the animal's stay.
 See the Cost of Care section on our website for more details.

 Yes.
 When you bring us an animal for care, we give you an option to receive an update regarding the animal's final disposition.
 We do require that you make a minimum $25 donation towards the animal's care and have an email address in order to receive an update.
+Updates are sent out as quickly as possible after the animal is no longer in our care but are sometimes delayed due to resource constraints.

 Final disposition means that the animal is no longer in our care.
-In other words, final disposition means that the animal was either dead on arrival, has died, has been euthanized, has been released or has been transferred to a permanent education program because it was non-releasable.
+In other words, final disposition means that the animal was either dead on arrival, has died, has been euthanized, has been released, or has been transferred to a permanent education program because it was non-releasable.
 If you bring us an egg, final dispositions are as follows:

 - DOA - the egg wasn't viable